Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/12-Custom-Authenticated-APIs/README.md

 ## In Class Activity I (60 Minutes)

-Students will continue working on their API project.
+Students will continue working on their [Custom API Project](../Projects/02-Custom-API-Project.md).

 ## BREAK (10 Minutes)

 ## In Class Activity II (50 Minutes)

-Students will continue working on their API project.
+Students will continue working on their [Custom API Project](../Projects/02-Custom-API-Project.md).

 ## After Class